 2. Each Rejoining Partner will make the following payments for the ultimate account of TCPL-USA and UAFC-Foothills:

 a.
-An immediate cash payment in an amount equal to such Rejoining Partner’s pro rata share of US$10 million in the aggregate (based on its New Percentage Interest) as a proxy for the costs incurred by TCPL-USA and UAFC-Foothills in connection with the ANNGTC Partnership during the years 2000 and 2001, without any payment for costs incurred by TCPL-USA and UAFC-Foothills prior to 2000; and
+An immediate cash payment in an amount equal to such Rejoining Partner’s pro rata share of US$10 million in the aggregate (based on its New Percentage Interest) as a proxy for the costs incurred by TCPL-USA and UAFC-Foothills in connection with the ANNGTC Partnership during the years 2000 and 2001, without any payment for costs incurred by TCPL-USA and UAFC-Foothills prior to 2000; and [PG&E is supportive of a payment equal to its pro-rata share of the $10 million subject to due diligence to occur over the next few weeks]

 b.
 A success payment/distribution equal to such Rejoining Partner’s pro rata share of US$40 million (based on its New Percentage Interest), payable upon the execution of binding precedent transportation agreements with shippers for total volumes equal to or greater than 2.4 Bcf/d.
+[PG&E cannot support the success payment concept and believes that the partnership must go forward as an aligned and similarly incented group in order to be successful.]

 3. For purposes of both the ANNGTC Partnership’s accounts and FERC Form No. 2, the ANNGTC Partnership will, subject to acceptable tax treatment, write down to zero the value, including AFUDC and interest, of the historical capital contributions made by Rejoining Partners, TCPL-USA and UAFC-Foothills through a certain trigger date, such as December 31, 2001.
+[PG&E needs to conduct due diligence regarding this issue.]

 4. Any Rejoining Partner who subsequently withdraws from the ANNGTC Partnership will have no entitlement to reimbursement of any of its capital contributions (or AFUDC or interest thereon) made after the date it rejoined the ANNGTC Partnership, and TransCanada and Foothills, at their election, shall either purchase such Partner’s New Percentage Interest for $1.00, or allow such Partner’s withdrawal in which case such Partner’s New Percentage Interest will revert (without compensation) to TCPL-USA and UAFC-Foothills (pro rata in accordance with their respective current percentage interests of 38.4% and 61.6%).
+[PG&E believes that the shares of a subsequently withdrawing partner should be split pro-rata among the remaining partners at that time.
+This is consistent with the thrust of paragraph 5 where it is proposed that all partners have ROFR rights on a sale.
+We are supportive that a subsequently withdrawing partner would have no entitlement to reimbursement of its capital contributions.]

 5. In the event that a Rejoining Partner wishes to sell its interest to a third party after the date it rejoins the ANNGTC Partnership, the remaining partners will have a right of first refusal to acquire the selling partner’s interest on a pro rata basis at a price equal to any bona fide offer received by the Rejoining Partner from such third party.

+[This clause is acceptable to PG&E.]

 6. Section 11.2 of the Partnership Agreement, which currently provides for the nondiscriminatory admission of new partners, will be amended to provide that admission of new partners is subject to a vote of the holders of a specified percentage of partnership interests.
+[PG&E submits that 75% would be a reasonable level of support required to bring in a new partner.]